|Oh hello there, I didn't notice you getting choke-slammed out of hyperspace!|

 Support Team slot

-You have a lot of good options here.
+You have a lot of good options here, both Imperial-specific and generic.
 A few that come to mind immediately:

-Wulff Yularen is great for on-demand token regeneration (often a repair token due to the Interdictor's high Engineering value) but can also be useful in builds focusing on maximizing your repair ability.
-Similarly, Commandant Aresko can find a welcome home as an officer on an Interdictor with the Interdictor title, as you can use his ability up to twice per turn to get some free command tokens.
+Wulff Yularen is great for on-demand token regeneration, usually to help feed whichever command-specific support crew upgrade you're using, although Taskmaster Grint can fulfill a similar if more limited role more cheaply.
+Commandant Aresko can find a welcome home as an officer on an Interdictor with the Interdictor title, as you can use his ability up to twice per round to get some free command tokens.
 The only issue with Aresko is you need to be careful to stay near friends and it helps if those friends are usually doing commands the Interdictor wants tokens from (but free tokens are still good, really, it's just Wulff is usually better unless you're getting tokens you actually want with Aresko).

 If you'd like to make the Interdictor even tankier, you have a lot of good options there too.
-Minister Tua allows you to equip a Defensive Retrofit (I would recommend Electronic Countermeasures or perhaps Reinforced Blast Doors) for even more tankiness.
-Captain Needa can replace one of your contains with an evade, giving you much better defenses against long ranged attacks.
-The Damage Control Officer is solid on an Interdictor due to its two contain defense tokens - you can substantially reduce damage from Assault Proton Torpedoes, Assault Concussion Missiles, Ion Cannon Batteries, and Norra Wexley's ability too.
-I wasn't really sold on the Damage Control Officer originally, but having played against him a few times now, in the right circumstances he can be amazing.
+Minister Tua allows you to equip a defensive retrofit (I would recommend Electronic Countermeasures, especially with the Interdictor title) for even more tankiness.
+The Damage Control Officer is solid on an Interdictor due to its two contain defense tokens - you can substantially reduce damage from a wide variety of non-standard critical effects.
+I saved my favorite for last - if you're using Grav Shift Reroute in my expensive "Tanky Tech Triangle" build, I highly recommend Captain Brunson.

-Wulff Yularen + Projection Experts + Targeting Scrambler + Interdictor title
+Wulff Yularen or Taskmaster Grint + Projection Experts + Targeting Scrambler + Interdictor title + Disposable Capacitors

 For +3 points, the Combat Refit differs from the Suppressor Refit in a few ways: